NOTE: Analysis is mixed in with the relation of

 Fine and good, but there is a very real horror story here that is not to be intellectualized out of existence.
 The suburbs, presented in the advertising on the Rancho Rosa billboard, are a place of happy (white) lives, happy (white) families, but the first family shown living in the suburb presents an environment of despair.
 There is no happy future imagined for this mother and son.
 Sooner than later, the boy will likely be found wandering the street, looking for food, for help.

-Following Cooper's harrowing journeys through the glass box, his fall through the seeming starry universe (or the one that expresses the same particulates of Henry's brain erasure in Eraserhead, the mauve room, his replacement of Dougie provides a fair amount of comedy.
-That comedy is countered by the sad story of the boy in the opposite house, his vulnerability, his solitude in the company with his mother who is being apparently destroyed by drugs, and perhaps more specifically by this mysterious blue drug.
+Following Cooper's harrowing journeys through the glass box, his fall through the seeming starry universe (or the one that expresses the same particulates of Henry's brain erasure in Eraserhead), his replacement of Dougie provides a fair amount of comedy.
+That stress-relieving comedy is countered by the sad story of the boy in the opposite house, his vulnerability, his solitude in the company with his mother who is being apparently destroyed by drugs, and perhaps more specifically by this mysterious blue drug.
 What it gives her in exchange for this destruction we don't know, but it has removed her from her child.

-But Jacoby's glasses have the red lens over the right eye, working to suppress the logical side, while the blue on the left eye suppresses the intuitive side, the combined purple resulting in better balance.
+Remember, Jacoby's glasses have the red lens over the right eye, working to suppress the logical side, while the blue on the left eye suppresses the intuitive side, the combined purple resulting in better balance.

 Thus far, in Twin Peaks, all that we know about the blue rose is its association with paranormal cases and that we observed it in the room with the #3 outlet after the switch on the generator had been thrown and the mauve/red light rescinded.
-Now we have a light blue pill popping mother, drinking black label Heaven Hill whisky, in Rancho Rosa.
+Now we have a light blue pill popping, reverse-speaking mother, drinking black label Heaven Hill whisky, in Rancho Rosa.